 During the clinic week, categorical house officers spend four half days in their continuity clinic conducted in a general medicine setting.
 Each resident is assigned to one general internist (preceptor) and works closely with that attending physician for three years.
 The focus is on managing a panel of patients with a broad array of illnesses over time and develop long term relationship with patients.
 Most continuity clinics are on campus or within easy walking distance.
-For the two sites that require a commute, the program provides reimbursement for travel expenses.

 During the same week, house officers spend an additional 3 half days in various specialty and subspecialty ambulatory areas.
 Clinical experiences are available in allergy, cardiology, dermatology, endocrinology, gastroenterology, hematology/oncology, infectious diseases, nephrology, non-operative orthopedics and sports medicine, non-operative otorhinolaryngology, pain management, ophthalmology, pulmonary, and rheumatology.

 During the same week, house-officers will get 3 ½ days for academic and administrative duties.

 ● Monday academic ½ day (see didactics)

 ● Administrative ½ day (to complete discharge summaries, modules, duty hours etc)

 ● Study/Research/QI ½ day (to allow the residents to study for boards, conduct research or quality improvement activities

 We offer clinical elective rotations in cardiology, endocrinology, gastroenterology, hematology/oncology, infectious diseases, nephrology, pulmonary medicine, rheumatology, obstetrics and gynecology and anesthesiology.
 Residents with a well-conceived plan can also perform other electives as approved by the program director.